losfair/blueboat-mds/README.md

 # blueboat-mds

-Blueboat Metadata Service is a distributed metadata manager for [Blueboat](https://github.com/losfair/blueboat).
+Blueboat Metadata Service is a distributed metadata manager for multi-region deployment of [Blueboat](https://github.com/losfair/blueboat).

 ## Prerequisites